TheD360/TheD360/README.md

 - 👋 Hi, I’m @TheD360
-- 👀 I’m interested in learning programming, contributing to open source projects and networking.
+- 👀 I’m interested in Business Analytics, Financial Analytics and AI.
-- 🌱 I’m currently learning python 3
+- 🌱 I’m currently completing my Masters in Business Analytics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on SQL Project, R project and Python projects
-- 📫 How to reach me; to reach me you can send an email to: dani360adiele@gmail.com
+- 📫 How to reach me? daniel.adiele@louisville.edu

 <!---
 TheD360/TheD360 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.